ElRaoulo/RAG-website/README.md

 # RAG-website
-This is a RAG demo to show how RAG architectures can improve llm responses.
+This is a RAG demo to show how RAG architectures can improve LLM responses.